-Anastasia (“Tasia”) Davis Stull is a member of the Firm’s Transactional Department and focuses on a broad range of transactions, including business formation and organization, corporate governance, securities and financing, contract preparation, negotiation and business disputes.
-Tasia is proud to return to her hometown on the Gulf Coast after spending over 17 years in Washington, DC, New York, NY and London practicing in the area of financial services.
+Anastasia (“Tasia”) Davis Stull is a member of Clark Partington’s Transactional practice group and focuses on business formation and organization, negotiation and transactions, corporate governance, and financial institution consumer compliance, including matters involving medical marijuana.
+Tasia is proud to return to her hometown on the Gulf Coast after spending almost two decades in Washington, DC, New York, NY and London practicing in the area of financial services.

 Tasia practices in the Firm’s Destin office and has represented individual and corporate clients in a wide range of industries including banking, mortgage, securities, and business transactions.
 She is a dynamic, results-oriented professional whose depth and breadth of experience allows her to provide strategic advice to her clients, in addition to offering practical solutions.
 Tasia’s clients benefit from her belief that it is important to serve as their trusted advisor and counselor at law.